fisadev/simpyt/docs/pages.md

   - write hello world
 ```

-As you can see, buttons can either just simulate a single keyboard/joystick event, or can run full scripts.
+As you can see, buttons can either just simulate a single keyboard/joystick event, or run complex scripts.

 More examples and full docs full docs on the actions that buttons can run here: [here](https://github.com/fisadev/simpyt/blob/main/docs/actions.md).